 As Benny said, “We were killing the audience, with simple, flashy moves.
 They thought I was doing something impossible.
 I pantomimed to suggest the terrible struggle I had playing these difficult numbers.”

 During this first tour, there was turmoil about his name.
-“Jack was using his birth name, Ben Kubelsky,” says Leff.
+“Jack was using his birth name, Ben Kubelsky,” says Leibowitz.
 A well-known concert violinist, Jan Kubelik, was performing in the same area, as Benny, at the same time.
 He complained about the likeness of names.

 A lawyer, hired by Kubelik, wrote to Benny.
 He claimed Jack was deliberating misleading the public.
 Benny changed his name to avoid a lawsuit.
 “Salisbury and Kubelsky” became “Salisbury and Benny.”

-"It appears," says Leff, "Jack was mis-identified, in a listing in weekly "Variety"; it called him Ben Bernie.
+"It appears," says Leibowitz, "Jack was mis-identified, in a listing in weekly "Variety"; it called him Ben Bernie.
 I don’t know if [bandleader] Bernie actively demanded a change or if Jack was frustrated at the confusion.
 He changed his name shortly thereafter."
 Either way, Jack Benny stuck.

 The “Benny” is obvious, as his birth name is Benjamin Kubelsky.
 His friend, Benny Rubin, claims “Jack” was a word sailors used to point out anyone.
 “Hey, Jack, can you hand me that anchor,” much the way the working class use “Bud” or “Pal,” today.